speedruncomorg/api/version1/leaderboards.md

 ``timing``       | string | controls the sorting; can be one of ``realtime``, ``realtime_noloads`` or ``ingame`` ``var-___``      | string | additional custom variable values (see below)

-TO filter by custom variables, name the query string parameter ``var-[variable ID here]`` and use the value ID as the value (for example, ``?var-m5ly6jn4=p12z471x``).
+To filter by custom variables, name the query string parameter ``var-[variable ID here]`` and use the value ID as the value (for example, ``?var-m5ly6jn4=p12z471x``).

 ##### Example Requests